 THEREFORE, IT IS HEREBY ORDERED that, effective as of the date of this order and until such time as the court orders otherwise, the filing of certain highly sensitive documents is subject to the procedures and requirements set forth below.
-This Standing Order supersedes any and all inconsistent provisions in existing local rules, other prior standing orders of this court, and any policy or guidance manuals previously issued by the court.
+This Standing Order supersedes any and all inconsistent provisions in existing local rules, other prior standing orders of this court (including Standing Order 21-SO-2), and any policy or guidance manuals previously issued by the court.